 - CBD – Short for Cannabidiol, CBD is a prevalent compound found in Cannabis plants.
 It has medicinal properties without psychoactive effects.

 - CBD Edibles – Products taken orally and ingested for desired effects.
-Edibles can include capsules, gummies, syrups and more.
+Edibles can include capsules, gummies and more.

 - CBD Oil – Premium CBD derived from Cannabis plants.
 It can include carrier oils and added flavoring to improve its viscosity and taste.